DerGuru/The-Resonant/New Chapters/Part3/P3-01_The_Meeting.md

 The park smelled like rain and caution.

 Jason stood near the amphitheater's center, hands in his pockets, trying to look calm.
-The stone seating ringed him in tiers—empty this early, except for pigeons and the weight of observation.
+The stone seating ringed him in tiers - empty this early, except for pigeons and the weight of observation.

 Lina and Milo were hidden.
 Somewhere.
 He couldn't see them, which was the point.
 But knowing they were there helped.